Suntukan: Striking

 Suntukan is not a sport, but rather a street-oriented fighting system.
 The techniques have not been adapted for safety or conformance to a set of rules for competition, thus it has a reputation as "dirty street fighting".
 It mainly consists of upper-body striking techniques such as punches, elbows, headbutts, shoulder strikes and limb destruction.
 It is often used in combination with Sikaran, the kicking aspect of Filipino fighting which includes low-line kicks, tripping and knee strikes to the legs, shins, and groin.
-Many of its other unique movesets include elbow blocks, bolo punches and other chopping strikes, evasive maneuvers, and parrying stances.
+Many of its other unique movesets include elbow blocks, hand strikes resembling Eskrima movements and other chopping strikes, evasive maneuvers, and parrying stances.

-Suntukan practitioners typically circle constantly to avoid getting hit and look for openings, just like with knife fighting.
+Suntukan practitioners typically use triangular footwork to avoid getting hit and look for openings, just like with knife fighting.
 According to Filipino martial artist Lucky Lucaylucay: "...if your practice is based on knife fighting, you have to become much more sophisticated with your footwork, evasions and delivery because one wrong move could mean death... ...Filipino boxing is exactly like knife fighting, except instead of cutting with a blade, we strike with a closed fist."

 Grappling

-Panantukan also consists of limb trapping and immobilization, including the technique called gunting (scissors) because of the scissor-like motions used to stop an opponent's limb from one side while attacking from the other side.
+Suntukan also consists of limb trapping and immobilization, including the technique called gunting (scissors) because of the scissor-like motions used to stop an opponent's limb from one side while attacking from the other side.
 Suntukan focuses on countering an opponent's strike with techniques that will nullify further attack by hitting certain bones and other areas to cause damage of the attacking limb.
 Common limb destructions include guiding incoming straight punches into the defending fighter's elbow (siko) to shatter the knuckles.

-Dumog or Filipino wrestling is also an essential component of Panantukan.
+Dumog or Filipino wrestling is also an essential component of Suntukan.
 This type of wrestling is based on the concept of “control points” or “choke points” on the human body, which are manipulated – for example: by grabbing, pushing, pulling - in order to disrupt the opponent’s balance and to keep him off balance.
 This also creates opportunities for close quarter striking using head butts, knees, forearms and elbows.
 This is accomplished by the use of arm wrenching, shoving, shoulder ramming, and other off-balancing techniques in conjunction with punches and kicks.
 For example, the attacker's arm could be grabbed and pulled downward to expose their head to a knee strike.